FAQ'S

 Back to Top

 A. There are two thoughts on this topic : 1.
-Send your profile and information to coaches early in your Junior year, establish a line of communication with the coaches, let them tell you what they believe you need to do in order to become a top target recruit of theirs and then update them frequently on your progress., or, 2.
+Send your profile and information to coaches early in your Junior year (or Sophomore year if you play basketball, soccer or ice hockey), establish a line of communication with the coaches, let them tell you what they believe you need to do in order to become a top target recruit of theirs and then update them frequently on your progress., or, 2.
 Wait to contact them until after you have finished your sport season your Junior year.
 The thought here is that you will have had the opportunity to put in three full years of athletics to show the coach and leverage your successes to win a recruiting offer.

 We believe each student athlete is different and should seriously think this through for themselves.
 The experience and results we’ve had in this area support earlier rather than later contact with coaches.
 We have found that when a student athlete sends information earlier in their Junior year of high school to college coaches, there tends to be more communications between the coaches and student athletes (via email…… not coach initiated) and they develop a better feel for each other.
 This usually is a big benefit to RU2 athletes – coaches know them better and tend to recruit student athletes they believe they can communicate with and who are coachable.
 If you’ve taken the coach’s advice throughout your Junior year and had success with implementing his recommendations, you both will feel comfortable with the possibility of playing for him in college.